it-innovation/EXPERImonitor/README-bin.txt

 Documentation
 =============
-The ECC documentation can be found in the 'docs' folder.
+The EXPERImonitor documentation can be found in the 'docs' folder.

 Javadoc for the source code may be found in 'javadoc' folder.

 Binaries
 ========
-The ECC service as a WAR file and the libraries required for client development can be found in the 'bin' folder.
+The EXPERImonitor service as a WAR file and the libraries required for client development can be found in the 'bin' folder.